 The Financial Conduct Authority has agreed a High Court settlement to return around £380,000 to investors in a land bank.

-The case concerned St Clair Estates which owned a disused airfield in Winkleigh, Devon and divided it into separate plots in 2006.
+The case concerned St Clair Estates which owned a disused airfield in Winkleigh, Devon, which was divided into separte plots in 2006.

 The plots were sold to consumers initially by St Clair Estates Ltd and Elizabeth Fischer, a former director of St Clair and later by OFG Investments, Option Land UK Ltd, GIG Properties Ltd, Mehmet Husnu and Ali Seytanpir.

 The plots were sold with the promise that investors would make a significant profit when the land obtained planning permission and was sold to a developer.

 The FCA believes more than 70 investors were sold plots of land paying between £6,000 and £12,000 for each individual plot of land with total sales of £2,209,296.